 - Decommissioning On-premises Exchange Server –

-It is required to assign licenses to the users in Office 365; otherwise mailboxes get disabled after the grace period of 30 days.
-Licenses can be assigned to each user one-by-one (if using different license types) or in bulk (with the same type).
-Let us see how to assign license to Office 365 users.
+It is required to assign licenses to the users in Office 365; otherwise, mailboxes get disabled after the grace period of 30 days.
+Licenses can be assigned to each user one by one (if using different license types) or in bulk (with the same type).
+Let us see how to assign the license to Office 365 users.

 Similarly, you can assign licenses to other users as well.